 Conventional thinking suggests that it takes a thousand years to build a few centimetres of soil.
 If that were true than we really would be in trouble; the quantity of topsoil lost as a result of modern agricultural practices is terrifying.
 Thankfully we can build soils just as quickly as we can erode them - but only under the right circumstances.
-And that's what Regenerative agriculture is all about.
-While many producers have been caught up in the chemical approach, a few farming pioneers around the world have been developing remarkably successful techniques that build soils and their fertility, clean water, and do it all while increasing farm yields and profit margins.
+And that's what regenerative agriculture is all about.
+While many producers have been caught up in the chemical approach, some farming pioneers around the world (often those who have been unable to afford modern technology), have been developing remarkably successful techniques that build soils and their fertility, clean water, and do it all while increasing farm yields and profit margins.

-These pioneers are now sharing their secrets of their successes - some very simple principles - so the rest of us can benefit.
-From DIY recipes for biofertilisers to grazing management modelled on the behaviour of wild herds.
-From the effective and minimal use of machinery, such as sub-soil ploughing, to developing local markets for farm produce.
-Regenerative agriculture encompasses a diverse portfolio of techniques, which individually or together can rapidly build soils, communities and profits, and the natural environment benefits too.
+These pioneers have been sharing the secrets of their successes - some very simple principles - so the rest of us can benefit.
+From DIY recipes for biofertilisers to grazing management modelled on the behaviour of wild herds, and from the effective and minimal use of machinery, such as sub-soil ploughing, to developing local markets for farm produce regenerative agriculture encompasses a diverse portfolio of techniques, which individually or together can rapidly build soils, communities and profits, and the natural environment benefits too.